Mising Agom Kébang

 The Mising Agom Kébang (MAK) is a non-governmental organisation which aims to preserve and develop the Mising language, a language of Assam and Arunachal Pradesh, India.
 It was established on 18 April 1972 at Disangmukh in the district of Sivasagar, Assam, India.
 The jurisdiction of MAK is the state of Assam, and it operates through its branches, named Bangke Agom Kébang (BAK).

 History

-Nahendra Padun, a research student at Gauhati University, and Prof. Tabu Taid, a lecturer in English at Cotton College, Guwahati, considered carrying the efforts of the Guwahati Mising Kebang at the level of the Mising community as a whole.
-They organized an open meeting at Disangmukh, Sibsagar district, Assam on April 17 and 18, 1972.
-After deliberations, a resolution was adopted in the meeting on April 18, 1972 to set up an organization named Mising Agom Kebang (MAK), with Tabu Ram Taid as its first president and Nahendra Padun as its first secretary.
+Nahendra Padun, a research student at Gauhati University and Prof. Tabu Taid, a lecturer in English at Cotton University, Guwahati, considered carrying the efforts of the Guwahati Mising Kebang at the level of the Mising community as a whole.
+They organized an open meeting at Disangmukh, Sibsagar district, Assam on 17 and 18 April 1972.
+After deliberations, a resolution was adopted in the meeting on 18 April 1972 to set up an organization named Mising Agom Kebang (MAK), with Tabu Ram Taid as its first president and Nahendra Padun as its first secretary.